feifei-Lee/YOLO-FD/README.md

 ### Demo Test

 We provide two testing method.You can store the image or video.
-And the test images and test videos are under demo folder
+And the test images and test videos are under the demo folder
 ```shell
 python predict.py
 ```